slendersnax/WADdup/README.md

 ### run

-As of the most recent version the classic method of double clicking on it is now the recommended method (yay).
+As of a few versions ago the classic method of double clicking on it is now the recommended method (yay).
 When running it for the first time it's recommended to go to "Settings" and select your main WAD folder (if you have one).
 This will make it easier to select the WADS since the file selector will always open in that directory from then on.

 If you want to run it from the command line, you can use:
 ```